Reading for health and wellbeing

 The Reading Agency has also developed a Reading Well Books on Prescription scheme for people with dementia, carers and health professionals.

-The latest scheme, launched in 2017, is Reading Well for people with long term conditions.
+There is also a Reading Well booklist for people with long term conditions.
 This booklist covers specific conditions including diabetes, stroke and asthma, as well as common symptoms including pain and fatigue.